ChrisPritchard/ctf-writeups/09-its-october.md

 ## Enumeration

-There was no sudo or nc on the machine, and via the shell I still couldn't connect out.
-The shell I was using is a little limited its not super interactive, meaning things that prompt for input cannot be used.
-It does allow command history and autocompletion however, which is nice.

 Browsing around I found a /armour user and home folder with nothing in it.
 Not much else.

-I decided to browse the octobercms folders and found a /config/database.php file, which revealed the local mysql instance had a nice root/root password on it.
+I decided to browse the octobercms folders and found a /config/database.php file, which revealed the local mysql instance had a nice `root`/`root` username/password on it.
 A quick look at the tables revealed little that stood out (since p0wny is not interactive I couldn't open the mysql cli - instead I had to execute on the same line: `mysql -u root -proot -e "select TABLE_SCHEMA, table_name from information_schema.tables"`).
 The user tables just contained the root user I already had.

 At this point things got slower.
 I did a lot of enumeration, carefully examining things piece by piece.
 Nothing of note seemed to be running under cron, the webservers were all www-data, I could see inside the sole /home folder (/home/armour) but there was nothing in it. sudo wasn't present, netcat wasn't precent, /dev/tcp wasn't there.
 Tough.